meltano/sdk/docs/parent_streams.md

 # Parent-Child Streams

-The Singer SDK supports parent-child streams, by which one stream type can be declared to be a parent to another stream, and the child stream will automatically receive `context` from a parent record each time the child stream is invoked.
+The Tap SDK supports parent-child streams, by which one stream type can be declared to be a parent to another stream, and the child stream will automatically receive `context` from a parent record each time the child stream is invoked.